ably/ably-python/UPDATING.md

 # Upgrade / Migration Guide

-## Version 1.1.1 to 1.2.0
+## Version 1.1.1 to 1.2.1

 We have made **breaking changes** in the version 1.2 release of this SDK.

-In this guide we aim to highlight the main differences you will encounter when migrating your code from the interfaces we were offering prior to the version 1.2.0 release.
+In this guide we aim to highlight the main differences you will encounter when migrating your code from the interfaces we were offering prior to the version 1.2.1 release.

 These include:
- - Deprecating Python 3.4
+ - Deprecating Python 3.4, 3.5 and 3.6
  - Introduction of Asynchronous way of using the SDK

 ### Using the SDK API in synchronous way

 This way using it is still possible.
 In order to use SDK in synchronous way please use the <= 1.1.0 version of this SDK.

-### Deprecating Python 3.4
+### Deprecating Python 3.4, 3.5 and 3.6

-This python version is already not supported, hence we decided to drop support of this version.
+The minimum version of Python has increased from 3.7.
+At this time we test against 3.7, 3.8, 3.9 and 3.10.
 Please upgrade your environment in order to use the 1.2.x version.

 ### Introduction of Asynchronous way of using the SDK

 The 1.2.x version introduces breaking change, which aims to change way of interacting with the SDK from Synchronous way to Asynchronous.
-Because of that every call that is interacting with the Ably Rest API must be done in asynchronous way.
+Because of that every call that interacts with the Ably Rest API must be done in asynchronous way.

 #### Synchronous way of using the sdk with publishing sample message